Income Protection Insurance For Contractors

 A specific type of illness or injury can be included at the start of a personal plan.
 An additional payout is due if you can’t work due to this inclusion.

-The extra payment is usually added to the regular amount when a claim occurs, but sometimes, it can be a lump sum payout.
+The extra payment is usually added to the regular amount when a claim occurs, but sometimes it is a lump-sum payout.

 Childcare benefit

 If you cannot work, the childcare benefit pays out a further fixed amount for each child specified in the policy.
-This additional payout is useful for any other nursery, childminder or nanny requirements.
+This additional payout is helpful for any other nursery, childminder or nanny requirements.

 Freezing Insurance